18 IPCW Classification

 ImportantLimitations

-• Currently, the IPCW approach has only been described for right-censored data.
+• Currently, the IPCW approach has only been described in detail for right-censored data.
 Extensions to other settings might be possible, but have not been explored yet.

-• Extensions to event-history analysis is also not well explored at the moment of writting, although an extension to competing risks has been proposed recently (see further reading).
+• Extensions to event-history analysis have also not been well-explored though an extension to competing risks has been recently proposed (see further reading).

 TipFurther reading